abisee/story-generation-eval/README.md

 ```
 python metrics_annotate.py
 ```
-This will take each story in `data/stories_unannotated`, load its Spacy encoding in `data/stories_spacy_annotated`, and save a metric annotated version in `data/stories_metric_annotated`.
+This will take each story in `data/stories_unannotated`, load its Spacy encoding in `data/stories_spacy_annotated`, and save a metric-annotated version in `data/stories_metric_annotated`.

 ## Analyzing the metric annotations